 A spinal cord injury can instantly change your life, causing long-term and possibly permanent health issues.
 The injury can be a devasting event for you and your family that may leave you with heavy financial burdens and immeasurable pain and suffering.
 When a spinal cord injury is caused by someone else’s negligence, it is important to know your legal rights.
 The Brunswick spinal cord injury lawyers at Roden Law are here to help.
 Our years of experience handling personal injury cases can be brought to bear on your case as we work to protect your rights and recover fair compensation.
 We have helped many families recover compensation for injuries caused by the negligence and carelessness of others.

 Contact us today for a free consultation.
 We will review your case and let you know about your legal rights.
 There is no need to hesitate to get the answers you need.
 Our services are provided on a contingency fee basis, so there are no upfront costs or lawyer fees.
 We only get paid if we are successful in obtaining fair compensation for your case.
-Our Brunswick office is right next to The Spine Center of Southeast Georgia.

 Schedule your free consultation today by calling 1-844-RESULTS.